Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Introduction

 As a case study, we instantiate the proposed framework for complex question answering over knowledge bases (KBQA).
-KBQA provides an ideal testbed for grounded language understanding because of its massive environment.
-We show that simply using BERT-base with \OurMethod is sufficient for achieving a new state of the art on standard KBQA benchmarks, and using larger LMs further improves the performance by a large margin. \OurMethod also enables, for the first time, prompting large language models (\eg, Codex) for few-shot KBQA with competitive performance.
-It provides \textit{unprecedented uniformity} for using LMs: one can easily plug encoder-only LMs (\eg, BERT), encoder-decoder LMs (\eg, T5~\cite{raffel2020exploring}), or decoder-only LMs (\eg, Codex) into \OurMethod.
-These results highlight the remarkable effectiveness and flexibility of \OurMethod and validate the proposal of using LMs for discrimination instead of generation for grounded language understanding.
+KBQA provides an ideal testbed for grounded language understanding because of its massive environment---direct generation with LMs often fails dramatically~\cite{gu2021beyond}.
+We show that simply using BERT-base with \OurMethod is sufficient for setting a new record on standard KBQA datasets, and larger LMs further bring substantial gains. \OurMethod also enables, for the first time, few-shot KBQA by prompting large language models (\eg, Codex): Using only 10 labeled examples, it outperforms all prior methods on \GraphQ~\cite{su-etal-2016-generating}.
+It provides \textit{unprecedented uniformity} for using LMs---one can easily plug encoder-only LMs, encoder-decoder LMs, or decoder-only LMs into \OurMethod.
+These results highlight the remarkable effectiveness and flexibility of \OurMethod and validate the proposal of using LMs for discrimination instead of generation.